AngleProtocol/angle-docs/other/cross-chain.md

 ### About LayerZero

-[LayerZero](https://layerzero.network/) is so far one of the only whitelisted solution to mint agTokens and the ANGLE token across a wide range of sidechains (the other solution being Polygon PoS bridge that is whitelisted just on Polygon).
+[LayerZero](https://layerzero.network/) is so far one of the only whitelisted solution to mint stablecoins and the ANGLE token across a wide range of sidechains (the other solution being Polygon PoS bridge that is whitelisted just on Polygon).
 It is the solution that is used under the hood on the [Angle App](https://app.angle.money/bridges-agEUR).

-The bridge is natively integrated with the agEUR and the ANGLE tokens on the chains on which it is supported: this means that users should not see the intermediary bridge token and directly receive canonical agEUR (or ANGLE) in one transaction when using the bridge.
+The bridge is natively integrated with the EURA and the ANGLE tokens on the chains on which it is supported: this means that users should not see the intermediary bridge token and directly receive canonical EURA (or ANGLE) in one transaction when using the bridge.

 With LayerZero, bridging transactions can revert on the origin chains when the amount to be bridged is above the limit that can currently be bridged.
 In this case, users can directly get their tokens back.